Coronavirus Dog Advice

 Please make sure your dog walker also has a stock of poo bags!

-If you are unable to exercise your dog during this period then please find further advice on how to keep your dog physically and mentally stimulated during times of isolation here Simple nose work game for dogs You should also consider slightly reducing the amount of food you feed your dog each day to avoid weight gain.
+If you are unable to exercise your dog during this period then please find further advice on how to keep your dog physically and mentally stimulated during times of isolation here.
+For dogs, you should also consider slightly reducing the amount of food you feed your dog each day to avoid weight gain.

 If your dog takes regular medication, you will need to make sure that you have an adequate supply in case of isolation.
 Always call your veterinary practice and don’t just turn up.
 You may be required to ask someone else to collect and deliver for you.